mbadwa/devops-notes/Jenkins-notes/jenkins-deep-dive.md

 **1. Create a Git repository on GitHub**

   1. Log into your [GitHub](https://github.com) account
   2. Create a new repository and name it jenkins-triggers
   3. Keep it Private and hit Create repository

 **2. SSH Auth**

   1. [Create](https://docs.oracle.com/en/cloud/cloud-at-customer/occ-get-started/generate-ssh-key-pair.html) an SSH key on your computer

- 2. Copy the public key
+  1. Copy the public key

-        ls .ssh/ && cd .ssh/
+          $ ls .ssh/ && cd .ssh/
-        cat id_rsa.pub
+          $ cat id_rsa.pub

- 3. Go to your GitHub Settings not the repo Settings > SSH & GPG Keys
+  2. Go to your GitHub Settings not the repo Settings > SSH & GPG Keys

       - Hit New ssh key button > Add new SSH Key > Title: "MyLaptop"
       - Key type: Authentication key
       - Key: Paste the Public Key content here.
       - Hit the Add SSH Key and enter your password if prompted

- 4. Go to your the new repo in GitHub and copy the SSH link under Quick Setup not the HTTPS.
+  3. Go to your the new repo in GitHub and copy the SSH link under `Quick Setup` not the `HTTPS`.

 **3. Create a Jenkinsfile in Git repo and commit**

   1. Clone the repository

-          mkdir /whatever/path/and/name
+          $ mkdir /whatever/path/and/name && cd /whatever/path/and/name
-          cd into it
-          git clone git@github.com:your-repo-name/jenkins-triggers.git
+          $ git clone git@github.com:your-repo-name/jenkins-triggers.git

-  2. Create a Jenkinsfile in the folder
+  2. Create a `Jenkinsfile` in the folder

           /* groovylint-disable-next-line CompileStatic */